 You should also consider what your teams already know about the content and go from there.
 If there is limited background knowledge, the type of background material will need to be more basic.
 In comparison, a more advanced set of learners may require less supplementary materials.
-As your teams work through learning modules, it’s also important to keep in mind that the learning should be progressive – meaning they are building on existing knowledge to lay a stronger foundation.
+As your teams work through m learning modules, it’s also important to keep in mind that the learning and development should be progressive – meaning they are building on existing knowledge to lay a stronger foundation.

 If learners can relate to the content at hand, they can give the concept more of their attention.
 To help drive this, present real-life, authentic connections that make the information relevant to their lives.